Sudorenkoroma/-Address_Book_Assistant/README.md

 Data Persistence
 The contact data is saved and loaded from a file named addressbook.pkl using the pickle module.

-save_data(book, filename): Saves the current state of the address book.
+-save_data(book, filename): Saves the current state of the address book.
-load_data(filename): Loads the address book from the specified file.
+-load_data(filename): Loads the address book from the specified file.
 If no file exists, a new address book is created.